 We’re proud of the industry-leading products we build at Fastly.
 But since they’re our competitive advantage, we ask that you keep our private information private, and our trade secrets secret.

 Everyone that provides services to us, including employees, contractors, suppliers, and partners, must agree to protect the personal, confidential and proprietary information that is ours and that is entrusted to us by third parties.
 In addition to this Code, these agreements and our policies provide much more detailed obligations.
 Some of these obligations, such as confidentiality and employee non-solicitation, continue on after your service ends.
-At the same time, we also expect our employees to honor the lawful obligations to their former employers, including confidentiality, employee non-solicitation, and non-competition obligations.
+At the same time, we also expect Fastly personnel to honor the lawful obligations to their former employers or companies with which they were engaged, including confidentiality, non-solicitation, and non-competition obligations.

 Some of the company information you handle on a day-to-day basis may be confidential or proprietary to Fastly.
 All emails, Slack messages, texts, voicemails, and other communications are confidential and should not be shared with outside folks, unless required for business reasons.
 All customer, partner, and supplier information is considered confidential information, too.
 We also honor the contractual commitments we make about the security of our platform and how we treat our customers’ data.

 If you need to share any of this information outside of the company, please consult with The Office of the General Counsel to draft the right agreement.